 In March 2015, OCC implemented a capital plan under which the options exchanges that are OCC's stockholders contributed \$150 million of new equity capital to OCC, committed to make future replenishment capital contributions under certain circumstances, and received commitments regarding future dividend payments and related matters.
-See "Other Commitments," of Note 19, "Commitments, Contingencies and Guarantees," for further discussion of our commitment to make future replenishment capital contributions.
 Nasdaq PHLX and ISE each contributed \$30 million of new equity capital under the OCC capital plan.
-OCC adopted specific policies with respect to fees, customer refunds and stockholder dividends, which envision an annual dividend equal to the portion of OCC's after-tax income that exceeds OCC's capital requirements after payment of refunds to OCC's clearing members (such refunds are generally 50% of the portion of OCC's pre-tax income that exceeds OCC's capital requirements).
-In 2018, 2017 and 2016, OCC disbursed annual dividends under the capital plan and Nasdag, via its ownership interests, as the owner of two shares, received \$13 million in 2018, \$10 million in 2017 and \$4 million in 2016.
+OCC adopted specific policies with respect to fees, customer refunds and stockholder dividends, which envisioned an annual dividend equal to the portion of OCC's after-tax income that exceeded OCC's capital requirements after payment of refunds to OCC's clearing members (such refunds were generally 50% of the portion of OCC's pre-tax income that exceeded OCC's capital requirements).
+In 2018, 2017 and 2016, OCC disbursed annual dividends under the capital plan and Nasdaq, as the beneficial owner of shares held by Nasdaq PHLX and ISE, received \$13 million in 2018 and \$10 million in 2017.

 In February 2016, after the SEC approved the rule change establishing the OCC capital plan, certain industry participants appealed that approval in the U.S. Court of Appeals.
-In August 2017, the Court of Appeals remanded the case to the SEC.
 In February 2019, on remand from the Court of Appeals, the SEC disapproved the OCC rule change that established the capital plan.
-In its decision, the SEC noted that it will consider any requests for exemptive or other relief that OCC might seek while OCC considers its alternatives to ensure compliance with relevant regulations.
-OCC has not publicly announced its plans in light of the order.
-As a result of the SEC decision, OCC may return capital to us or adopt new policies, which may impact us.
-We are unable to predict the outcome or exact timing of resolution of this matter.
+OCC began a phased return of capital contributed under the capital plan, and we received \$44 million in February 2019, and the remaining \$16 million in November 2019.
+As a result of the SEC's disapproval of the rule change, we are also released from any future capital replenishment obligations under the 2015 capital plan.